6 hard skills or competencies (industry competencies) for Senior Mainframe Programmer

 (General Familiarity)

-Explains the importance and benefits of a proactive disaster recovery plan.
+Identifies the methods, techniques, and processes used in developing a disaster recovery plan.

 See 4 More Skill Behaviors